Overview

 Untreated gum disease or tooth decay can affect the success of implants.
 These conditions are typically addressed before implant treatment to improve outcomes.

 Dental implants are generally considered safe, but like any surgery, they carry risks.
 Side effects may include discomfort, swelling, bruising, or bleeding during recovery.
+As we mentioned, if you have any underlying health conditions, you will need to be assessed to see if you are suitable for treatment.

 Yes.
 An assessment of your medical history and current health is part of the planning process.
 This helps detect potential risks and ensures the treatment is customised to your individual circumstances.